 Buy Dragon Ball SD from CDjapan

 These couple of manga should keep you busy for a little while.
 I’m currently in a rut with learning Japanese and missing some motivation to keep me going.
 Maybe it’s just a general problem that I’m having at the moment but you probably know times like these yourself.
-Hopefully I’ll finally be back on track with everything in a couple of days and be more active over here at the same time.
+Hopefully, I’ll finally be back on track with everything in a couple of days and be more active over here at the same time.

 I love writing articles and taking pictures for you guys.
 So far it has been one pleasant experience.
-Thank you all so much for you comments and taking the time to read the stuff I write.
+Thank you all so much for your comments and for taking the time to read the stuff I write.
 I’m always amazed at how great the Japanese learning community as a whole can be.
 But to be especially honest I still think the Japanese Tease readers are even a tad more pleasant and great to have around.
 Just my two cents though.

 Have fun with the manga and please let me know what you guys are up to.
 Like always all CDjapan links are affiliate links.
 So if you’d like to support this site please use them for your purchases (at no extra cost to you).
 Thanks a lot for all your support.